reppard/puppet-docker_systemd/README.md

 ## Module Description

-This module provides more comprehensive systemd service configuration in order to support container dependencies and more sophisticated usage patterns, such as data volume containers.
-It also configures systemd service dependencies, so that Docker containers can be started in the correct order, which is pretty important for linking containers and sharing volumes.
+This module provides comprehensive systemd service configuration to manage the running of Docker containers, and it supports more sophisticated usage patterns, such as data volume containers.
+An important feature it provides is it can configure systemd dependencies so that Docker containers are started in the correct order, which is needed for sharing volumes or establishing links between containers.

 ## Setup